-Fall 2024 SUNY Korea - Stony Brook Student Handbook
+Fall 2025 SUNY Korea - Stony Brook Student Handbook

-This will confirm that I, , have been informed of the current ed ition of the SUNY Korea Student Handbook.
-I understand that the SUNY Kore ea Student Handbook describes important t information regarding academic policies and procedures at SUNY Korea.
-I un nderstand that I should contact the relevan t department or offices with any questions that I may have that are not answer red in this Handbook.
-Furthermore, I understand that the information, polici ies, and procedures outlined in the SUNY K orea Student Handbook are subject to change.
-I understand that any revised in formation may supersede, modify, or could l even eliminate existing policies cited in the Handbook.
-I understand that it is my responsibility to read the co Student's Printed Name: Student ID: Major: Contact Number: Signature: Date Signed:
+This is to confirm that I, , have received and been informed of the current edition of the SUNY Korea Student Handbook.
+I understand that the Handbook contains important information about academic policies and procedures at SUNY Korea.

+I acknowledge that it is my responsibility to read and become familiar with the contents of the Handbook.
+If I have any questions that are not addressed in the Handbook, I understand that I should contact the appropriate department or office for clarification.

+I also understand that the information, policies, and procedures outlined in the Handbook are subject to change.
+I understand that any updated information may supersede, modify, or could even eliminate the current policies described within it.

+By signing below, I acknowledge my responsibility to stay informed of such revisions and to comply with the policies and procedures outlined in both the current and future editions of the Handbook.

+Student's Printed Name:

+Student ID:

+Major:

+Contact Number:

+Signature:

+Date Signed:

+SUNY Korea The State University